© Crown copyright 2017

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 Community covenants complement, at a local level, the Armed Forces Covenant, which outlines the moral obligation between the nation, the government and the armed forces.
 It encourages local communities to support the armed forces community in their area and promote understanding and awareness among the public of issues affecting the armed forces community.

-Aims of the community covenant
+Aims of the covenant for communities

-Local authorities and the armed forces community are encouraged to work together to establish a community covenant in their area in order to:
+Local authorities and the armed forces community are encouraged to work together to establish a covenant in their area in order to:

 - encourage local communities to support the armed forces community in their areas and to nurture public understanding and awareness among the public of issues affecting the armed forces community